Making a CICA Claim for Physical or Sexual Abuse

 The Criminal Injuries Scheme is a scheme administered by the Criminal Injuries Compensation Authority (CICA) designed to compensate blameless victims of a crime of violence (including abuse).

 The CICA will ask whether you have looked into claiming compensation from the person who injured you or their employer if appropriate, and pursued it if there was a likelihood of success.
 A person may be required to provide information to the CICA that they have attempted to obtain a payment from other sources such as insurance payments and made an application for benefits.
 There is no need, however, to await the outcome of other claims before you apply.
-We can, of course, also help you to claim compensation through the civil courts, which may be a better option.
+We can, of course, also help you to claim compensation through the civil courts.
+We will always lay out all of your options and discuss with you which one will be most suited to your case.
 The application is made online via the Criminal Injuries Compensation Authority website.

 What if my Abuser wasn’t convicted?